indrayan-mads/mads699/README.md

 **`revision_pp`** is projected growth in the new vintage minus projected growth in the old one, in percentage points.
-Negative means BLS now expects the occupation to grow more slowly than it used to think.
+Negative means BLS now expects the occupation to grow more slowly than previously.
 Built in step 1.

 **`revision_resid`** is `revision_pp` after regressing out pre-AI projected growth, built in step 2.
 Here's why it exists.
 Occupations projected to grow fast get revised downward